FlorianEagox/BusinessCardParser/README.md

 CardParser's constructor could be abstracted to parse the data in a different way (maybe by fetching it) so the code could be used both on a server and in a browser.

 I could also extend the scraping to include addresses but this would be more complicated.

+Users would be able to get their card as a contact by text instead of just email

+## Comming soon

+- A seperate mailer address and probably better security :/
+- PWA Support
+- Logo detection
+- ?URL Detection
+- ?Address Detection